KnowageLabs/Knowage-Documentation/administrator-guide/configure-data-sources.rst

 MongoDB is an open-source document database that provides high performance, high availability, and automatic scaling.
 MongoDB obviates the need for an Object Relational Mapping (ORM) to facilitate development.

-MongoDB is different from the other dbs Knowage can handle, because it doesnt provide a JDBC driver, but a java connector.
+MongoDB is different from the other dbs Knowage can handle, because it doesn't provide a JDBC driver, but a Java connector.
 The MongoDB Java driver (at this moment version 3.5.0 is included) is already included inside Knowage so isn't required to download and add it to the application server.

 Example parameters for the connection are:

 -  **Dialect:** MongoDB;
 -  **Driver Class:** mongo;
--  **Connection URL:** ``mongodb://localhost:27017/foodamart``(please don't include user and password in this url).
+-  **Connection URL:** ``mongodb://localhost:27017/foodamart``(please don't include user and password in this URL).

-Also please pay attention that the user must have the correct priviledges to access the specified database.
+Also please pay attention that the user must have the correct privileges to access the specified database.
 So for example on MongoDB you can create a user with this command on the Mongo shell:

 .. code-block:: javascript
     :linenos: